Foundation for Defense of Democracies

-The Foundation for Defense of Democracies (FDD) is a 501(c)(3) non-profit think tank and registered lobbying organization based in Washington, D.C., United States.
+The Foundation for Defense of Democracies (FDD) is a neoconservative 501(c)(3) non-profit think tank based in Washington, D.C., United States.
+It has also been described as a pro-Israel, anti-Iran lobby group due to its focus on Iran and opposition to the Joint Comprehensive Plan of Action.

-The group's political leanings have been described as hawkish and neoconservative, though it is officially nonpartisan.
-FDD publishes research on foreign policy and security issues, focusing on subjects such as nuclear-non proliferation, cyber threats, sanctions, illicit finance, and policy surrounding North Korea, Iran, Russia, the war in Afghanistan, and other areas of study.
+FDD publishes research on foreign policy and security issues, focusing on subjects such as nuclear-non proliferation, cyber threats, sanctions, illicit finance, and policy surrounding China, Iran, Israel, North Korea, Russia, Turkey, and the war in Afghanistan.

-FDD has been identified as part of the Israel lobby in the United States.
+In September 2019, FDD executives formed the 501(c)(4) organization FDD Action, which officially registered as a lobby under the Lobbying Disclosure Act of 1995 on 15 November 2019.

 History and mission

-FDD was founded shortly after the September 11 attacks in 2001.
-In the initial documents filed for tax-exempt status in Internal Revenue Service, the FDD stated its mission "was to provide education to enhance Israel's image in North America and the public's understanding of issues affecting Israeli-Arab relations".
-Later documents described the mission as "to conduct research and provide education on international terrorism and related issues".
+FDD was founded in 2001 as "Emet"—Hebrew for "Truth".
+In the initial documents filed for tax-exempt status with the Internal Revenue Service, FDD's stated mission was to "provide education to enhance Israel's image in North America and the public's understanding of issues affecting Israeli-Arab relations".
+Its mission broadened after the September 11 attacks in 2001.
+Later documents described its mission as "to conduct research and provide education on international terrorism and related issues".

-On its website, FDD describes itself as "a non-profit, non-partisan 501(c)3 policy institute", with focus "on foreign policy and national security that combines policy research, democracy and counterterrorism education, strategic communications and investigative journalism in support of its mission to promote pluralism, defend democratic values and fight the ideologies that drive terrorism".
+On its website, FDD describes itself as "a nonpartisan 501(c)(3) research institute focusing on national security and foreign policy" that "conducts in-depth research, produces accurate and timely analyses, identifies illicit activities, and provides policy options – all with the aim of strengthening U.S. national security and reducing or eliminating threats posed by adversaries and enemies of the United States and other free nations."

-FDD has been identified as part of the Israel lobby in the United States by several scholarly sources.
+John Mearsheimer in 2007, Muhammad Idrees Ahmad in 2014, and Ofira Sekiktar in 2018 have described FDD as part of the Israel lobby in the United States.
 Sima Vaknin-Gil, director general of Israel's Ministry of Strategic Affairs, had stated that the FDD works in conjunction with the Israeli government including the ministry.
-Later documents described the mission as "to conduct research and provide education on international terrorism and related issues".

-On 15 November 2019, FDD was officially registered as a lobby under Lobbying Disclosure Act of 1995.
+FDD opposed the nuclear agreement with Iran during the Barack Obama administration.
+It advised the first Donald Trump administration on ways to subvert Iran.
+Iran announced sanctions against FDD and its CEO in 2019.
+According to a 2019 article in The Atlantic, "no place else has made an institutional specialty of recommending hard-line Iran policies and offering detailed proposals for how to implement them the way the FDD has done".